varunarya10/unittest2/README.txt

 * `Download unittest2 0.5.1 for Python 2.3 <http://voidspace.org.uk/downloads/unittest2-0.5.1-python2.3.zip>`_

-There is also a version of unittest2 for Python 3.
-This has the project name "unittest2py3k" but uses the same package name ("unittest2"):
+There was a separate version of unittest2 for Python 3.
+This is no longer needed, but still exists on PyPI.
+This had the project name "unittest2py3k" but uses the same package name ("unittest2"):

 * `unittest2 for Python 3 <http://pypi.python.org/pypi/unittest2py3k>`_